agu4004/lotustcg/replit.md

 - **File Uploads**: Flask file handling for CSV uploads
 - **Sample Data**: Template generation for CSV format guidance

-Note: The application currently uses in-memory storage, making it suitable for development and demonstration purposes.
-For production deployment, integration with a persistent database solution would be recommended.
+**Production-Ready Database**: The application now uses PostgreSQL for persistent data storage, making it fully production-ready with data that survives restarts and scaling.
+Database operations are optimized with connection pooling and proper transaction management.